Incoming Students Updates and Frequently Asked Questions

 Instruction will take place remotely until New Jersey enters Stage 3.
 In-person courses will be limited to curricula that require labs, clinical rotations, and technical and hands-on instruction, as permitted by the state.
 More specifically, New Jersey will allow the College of Nursing, School of Health and Medical Sciences, and quite possibly our seminaries to resume in-person instruction.

-If your son is a freshman, he should reach out to his mentor in Freshmen Studies for a discussion on his class selections and options.
-After New Jersey enters State 3, we expect classes to run in a HyFlex model, which means that one day he will be in class in person and the next day he will be attending the class remotely.
+If your child is a freshman, they should reach out to their mentor in Freshmen Studies for a discussion on their class selections and options.
+After New Jersey enters State 3, we expect classes to run in a HyFlex model, which means that one day your child will be in class in person and the next day he will be attending the class remotely.

 When students first arrive on our campuses, they will receive a copy of the Seton Hall Pledge in welcome packages that include protective masks and hand sanitizer.
 Welcome Kits are being prepared and we will follow up soon with more information regarding distribution.